Clarkson-Applied-Data-Science/2024_ia651_gyimah/README.md

 ## 13 License & Ethics
 ### 13.1 License
-This pipeline (all scripts and every single code associated with this project) offer this software under a dual-licensing scheme:
+This pipeline (all scripts and every code associated with this project) offer this software under a dual-licensing scheme:

 1. Open-Source (MIT)
 All non-commercial use is licensed under the MIT License.
 The MIT License is a permissive, OSI-approved license that allows use, modification, and distribution with minimal obligations.